Priority 1: Access to Information & Services

 - Hosted the NSIIP Service Provider’s Forum in Nov 2019: Working Together for Improved Immigrants Inclusion Agenda included presentations about updates demographic information and workshops about service planning for unique populations (early years, seniors, temporary permit holders)

 - Delivered Community presentations on immigrant demographics and implications for data-informed services planning

 - Updated NSIIP online inventory of local diversity trainers

 - Conducted community research on North Shore immigrant service utilization & community attachment/belonging

-- Organized and co-hosted a half-day forum- “Brave Conversations: Shifting Systems towards Inclusivity”, with the Centre for Diversity & Innovation (CDI)
+- Organized and co-hosted a half-day forum in Jan 2019- “Brave Conversations: Shifting Systems towards Inclusivity”, with the Centre for Diversity & Innovation (CDI)